bbbbbr/rolly_scrolly_gameboyshowdown_2025/README.md

 ## Rolly Scrolly Demo

-Hastily made little GB Demo for Game Boy Showdown 2025 with a Cylinder like effect and some wraparound sprite text.
+Hastily made little GB (And MegaDuck) Demo for Game Boy Showdown 2025 with a Cylinder like effect and some wraparound sprite text.

 ROM downloadable on itch.io:
 https://bbbbbr.itch.io/rolly-scrolly-demo